kyang5/coursedescriptions/source/bsmsprograms.rst

     of the BS).
 This is *not* generally the semester coming right after the student has filled out the application.
 This is *after* all double-counted courses are completed.
--   A one page personal statement of purpose;
+-   A one page personal statement of purpose.
 -   Three letters of recommendation, at least two coming from faculty in the Department of Computer Science at Loyola University.